For those of you who were expecting this a month ago, I apologize for the delay.

 Krum's was famous for its candies and ice cream sodas, and used to be on the Grand Concourse between 188th Street and Fordham Road.
 In the front of the store was a huge display case of chocolates and other candies, and farther back you could sit and slurp.
 The landmark Loew's Paradise Theater was across the street, and before McDonalds and Taco Bell came to town, teenagers went to Krum's for a post-picture snack.

-The Loew's Paradise has been reincarnated as a mostly-Latino concert venue, Grandma Del and Krum's are long gone, but JuJu Hearts have survived.
-The price has gone from 15 cents a pound to 99 cents for a 9 ounce bag in 2009, to $1.59 for 12 ounces in 2011 to 99 cents for 6 ounces at CVS in 2012 or $1.99 for 12 ounces at RiteAid last year and this year.
+The Loew's Paradise was reincarnated as a mostly-Latino concert venue and then a mega-church, Grandma Del and Krum's are long gone, but JuJu Hearts have survived.
+The price has gone from 15 cents a pound to 99 cents for a 9 ounce bag in 2009, to $1.59 for 12 ounces in 2011 to 99 cents for 6 ounces at CVS in 2012 or $1.99 for 12 ounces at RiteAid for the past few years.
+Rite Aid often discounts the price by 50 cents.

 In most years, we get a bit less for our money, but addicts don't care about the cost of their fix.